Kyntaz/maze-solver/README.md

-# maze-solver
+# Maze Solver
-A maze solver written in Prolog for the Programming Logic class @ IST
+A maze solver written in Prolog for the Programming Logic class @ IST.
+The code is commented in Portuguese.